 What tips can help me prep salads for the week?

-Prep ingredients like washing and chopping veggies in advance.
-Store them right to keep them fresh.
+Prep ingredients, such as washing and chopping veggies, in advance.
+Store them properly to keep them fresh.
 Mix different ingredients each day to keep your salads interesting and enjoyable.

 How can I make my salad more filling?

 To feel fuller, add whole grains like quinoa or brown rice, legumes for protein, and healthy fats like avocado or olive oil.
-These additions help you stay full without going over calorie limits.
+These additions help you stay full without exceeding calorie limits.